Online Moisture monitoring & drying solutions for oil insulated transformers

 Manufacturing routine test

-2 bar pressure at 60°C for 30 minutes
+Cyclic 3 bar pressure at 60°C for 24 hours

 Enclosure

 Optional.
-In aluminium or stainless steel (see page 12)
+In stainless steel

 Fixation